Shegaon railway station

 Shegaon railway station is railway station located on Nagpur–Bhusawal section of Howrah–Nagpur–Mumbai line of Indian Railways.
-It is located near Panchayat Samiti Office, on North West side of Shegaon city, which is famous for Shri Sant Gajanan Maharaj Temple.
+It is located near Panchayat Samiti Office, on North West side of Shegaon, which is famous for Gajanan Maharaj Temple.

 The railway station comes under the Bhusawal railway division of Central Railway zone.
 The station has double electrified broad-gauge track and has three platforms of which one is under construction (as of 2019), at the elevation of 281 m above sea level.
 Its IR Station code is SEG.
 As of 2019 around 46 trains halt at this station.
 It serves Shegaon taluka and neighboring talukas of Buldhana district of Maharashtra.